Fundamental Microscopic Properties as Predictors of Large-Scale Quantities of Interest: Validation through Grain Boundary Energy Trends: Introduction

-Previous atomistic simulations of GB energies using IPs have demonstrated substantial variation across materials, GB types, and IPs \cite{wolfCorrelationEnergyStructure1989, wolfCorrelationEnergyStructure1990, wolfStructureenergyCorrelationGrain1989, wolfStructureenergyCorrelationGrain1989a, wolfStructureenergyCorrelationGrain1990, wolfStructureenergyCorrelationGrain1990a, olmstedSurveyComputedGrain2009, holmComparingGrainBoundary2010, Tschopp2015,watersAutomatedDeterminationGrain2023}.
-The wide spread provides a good opportunity to identify correlations between GB energy and canonical properties predicted by the IPs.
-We adopt the lattice matching interatomic energy model (LM model) of Runnels et al.\ \cite{runnelsAnalyticalModelInterfacial2016}, which provides a functional form for the symmetric tilt GB energy curve with a single material-dependent scaling factor $E_0$.
-We use this scaling factor as the QoI for regression.
+To test this idea, we focus on symmetric tilt GBs in FCC metals.
+A GB is an interface between two single crystals, each rotated differently.
+The symmetric tilt GB energy depends on the interface plane (GB plane), and it is a function of the (symmetric) tilt angle of the two single crystals relative to this plane.
+To capture the overall scaling of these GB energy curves, we adopt the lattice matching interatomic energy model (LM model) of Runnels et al.\ \cite{runnelsAnalyticalModelInterfacial2016}, which provides a functional form with a single material-dependent scaling factor $E_0$.
+We use this scaling factor as the QoI for regression against a variety of canonical properties.
 The training data for the regression model is obtained from the OpenKIM repository \cite{openkim:website}.
-It contains the predictions from a large number of IPs for a variety of canonical properties.
-These IPs are also used to predict the GB energy for symmetric tilt GB energy simulations performed across four tilt axes, [001], [111], [110], [112], for 10 FCC metals \cite{watersAutomatedDeterminationGrain2023}.
-The LM scaling factors computed from these GB energy simulations, along with the corresponding canonical property predictions, form the training set.
+Canonical properties and symmetric tilt GB energies across four tilt axes ([001], [111], [110], [112]) for ten FCC metals were computed for a subset of IPs in the OpenKIM repository using OpenKIM's automated testing workflow \cite{watersAutomatedDeterminationGrain2023}.
+The LM scaling factors computed from the GB energy calculations, along with the corresponding canonical property predictions, form the training set for a regression model.